Australian rules football: Interstate football and the World Wars

 The time around the federation of the Australian colonies in 1901 saw Australian rules undergo a revival in New South Wales, New Zealand and Queensland.
 In 1903, both the Queensland Australian Football League and the NSW Australian Football Association were established, and in New Zealand, as it moved towards becoming a dominion, leagues were also established in the major cities.
 This renewed popularity helped encourage the formation of the Australasian Football Council, which in 1908 in Melbourne staged the first national interstate competition, the Jubilee Australasian Football Carnival, with teams representing each state and New Zealand.

 The game was also established early on in the new territories.
 In the new national capital Canberra both soccer and rugby had a head start, but following the first matches in 1911, Australian rules football in the Australian Capital Territory became a major participation sport.
 By 1981 it had become much neglected and quickly lagged behind the other football codes.
 Australian rules football in the Northern Territory began shortly after the outbreak of the war in 1916 with the first match in Darwin.
 The game went on to become the most popular sport in the Territory and build the highest participation rate for the sport nationally.

 Both World War I and World War II had a devastating effect on Australian football and on Australian sport in general.
 While scratch matches were played by Australian "diggers" in remote locations around the world, the game lost many of its great players to wartime service.
 Some clubs and competitions never fully recovered.
 Between 1914 and 1915, a proposed hybrid code of Australian football and rugby league, the predominant code of football in New South Wales and Queensland, was trialled without success.
 In Queensland, the state league went into recess for the duration of the war.
 VFL club University left the league and went into recess due to severe casualties.
-The WAFL lost two clubs and the SANFL was suspended for one year in 1916 due to heavy club losses.
+The West Australian Football League (WAFL) lost two clubs and the SANFL was suspended for one year in 1916 due to heavy club losses.
 The Anzac Day match, the annual game between Essendon and Collingwood on Anzac Day, is one example of how the war continues to be remembered in the football community.